New Reports Highlight Continuing Challenges for SS & Medicare |

 •Raising the full retirement age beyond the currently scheduled age of 67 (for anyone born in 1960 or later).

 •Reducing future benefits.
-According to this year's report, scheduled benefits would have to be reduced by about 17% for all current and future beneficiaries, or by about 21% if reductions were applied only to those who initially become eligible for benefits in 2018 or later.
+According to this year's report, scheduled benefits would have to be reduced by about 17% for all current and future beneficiaries,

 •Changing the benefit formula that is used to calculate benefits.